Less is More: Towards Simple Graph Contrastive Learning: Principles of graph contrastive learning

 Consider an undirected graph $\calG=(\calV,\calE)$ with the node set $\calV=\{v_1,\ldots,v_N\}$ and edge set $\calE \subseteq \calV \times \calV$.
 Each node $v_i$ is associated with a feature vector $\bx_i$, which is collected as the $i$-th row in the feature matrix $\bX \in \mathbb{R}^{N \times d}$.
 The graph structure is encoded by a symmetric weighted matrix $\bA = (a_{ij})_{1\leq i,j\leq n} \in \mathbb{R}^{N \times N}$, where $a_{ij}$ is the edge weight between $v_i$ and $v_j$.
 The complete graph data is denoted by $\calX=(\bA,\bX)$.

 GCL belongs to the category of \emph{unsupervised representation learning}, where no labels are available during training.
-For unsupervised learning, the goal is to train an encoder $f_\theta$ that maps each node $v_i$ and its context in $\calX$ to a representation $\bz_i = f_\theta(\calX, v_i) \in \mathbb{R}^F$.
+For unsupervised learning, the goal is to train an encoder $f_\theta$ that maps each node $v_i$ and its context in $\calX$ to a representation $\bz_i = f_\theta(\calX, v_i) \in \mathbb{R}^F$, where $F$ denotes the feature dimension.
 The resulting embedding matrix $\bZ \in \mathbb{R}^{N \times F}$ is then used for downstream tasks such as \emph{node classification}, which is our main focus.

-For GCL, self-supervision is achieved by enforcing consistency between representations $\bZ_1$ and $\bZ_2$ obtained from different encoders $f_{\theta_1}$ and $g_{\theta_2}$.
-As a guiding principle, the encoders $f_{\theta_1}$ and $g_{\theta_2}$ should represent different ``graph views''.
+For GCL, self-supervision is achieved by enforcing consistency between representations $\bZ_1$ and $\bZ_2$ obtained from different encoders $f_{\theta_1}$ and $f_{\theta_2}$.
+As a guiding principle, the encoders $f_{\theta_1}$ and $f_{\theta_2}$ should represent different ``graph views''.
 The concept of a \emph{graph view} is not universally defined and is open to interpretation, while a \emph{local-global} dichotomy is popular \citep{chen2024polygcl}.
-For each node $v_i$, the final feature representation is a weighted sum $\alpha \bz_{1,i} + (1-\alpha)\bz_{2,i}$, where $\bz_{1,i}$ and $\bz_{2,i}$ are the $i$-th row of $\bZ_1$ and $\bZ_2$, respectively.
-Most models simply choose $\alpha=0.5$ to avoid discriminating against any graph view.
-This completes our brief review of GCL.
+For each node $v_i$, the final feature representation is a weighted sum $\beta \bz_{1,i} + (1-\beta)\bz_{2,i}$, where $\bz_{1,i}$ and $\bz_{2,i}$ are the $i$-th row of $\bZ_1$ and $\bZ_2$, respectively, and $0<\beta<1$.
+Most models simply choose $\beta=0.5$ to avoid discriminating against any graph view.

 We take a step back and examine the main challenge of unsupervised learning.
 In the ideal situation where the features are \emph{noiseless}, i.e., $\bx_i=\bx_j$ if and only if $v_i$ and $v_j$ have the same label, the classification becomes trivial.
 However, this never happens for real datasets.
 More specifically, we formalize the discussion as follows.